dustinpfister/blog_posts/_posts/lodash_template.md

 layout: post
 categories: lodash
 id: 411
-updated: 2019-04-05 16:56:32
+updated: 2020-06-02 09:39:10
-version: 1.9
+version: 1.10
 ---

 The [lodash \_.template](https://lodash.com/docs/4.17.11#template) method is one way to go about creating and using templates to turn javaScript code into formatted html, and other formates as well for that matter.
 When making any kind of web based project with javaScript there will often be a need to take some data that is retrieve from a server for example and then present that data to the user in some way.

+Another application that come to mind is making a project that can be described as a static site generator.
+One of the aspects of a static site generator is that plain text, or markdown source files need to be converted into HTML and injected into an HTML page.

-This is where options like the \_.template method in lodash can be useful, so lets take a look at some lodash template examples.
+This is where methods like the \_.template method in lodash can be useful, so lets take a look at some lodash template examples.

 <!-- more -->